Zeioth/vim-typedoc/README.md

 Please use <:h typedoc> on vim to read the [full documentation](https://github.com/Zeioth/vim-typedoc/blob/main/doc/typedoc.txt).

 ## How to use
-Copy this in your vimconfig
+Copy this in your vimconfig:

 ```
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""